Maxine Thompson — Chef and Founder of PolkaPants

 Over her years in the kitchen, Australian-born, London-based chef Maxine Thompson found herself frustrated at the unbecoming trousers she and her fellow female cooks had to wear, so she began sketching the ideal female chef trouser - one designed for functionality and comfort, but also for style.

 The name PolkaPants originates from a pair of beloved polka dot trousers that Maxine first made when she studied fashion design and wore whilst working as a freelance chef.
 The design of the PolkaPants trousers is inspired by the Utility Scheme clothing of the 40s - simple, robust and functional.
-They’re a tailored, slim-fit make, with a classic high waist and cropped at the ankle, and available in black, hounds tooth or polka dots (the signature style).
+They’re a tailored, slim-fit make, with a classic high waist and two leg lengths, cropped and longer.
+They are available in black, houndstooth, white or polka dots (the signature style).
 All trousers are made from fabric that is 97% cotton with a 3% stretch for ease of movement in the busy kitchen.

-Custom PolkaPants are available on request, contact us here for custom orders.
+Custom PolkaPants are available on request, contact us here.

 PolkaPants are proudly made in London